 The Wind River VxWorks real-time operating system (RTOS) is a key technology for the X-47B in the Navy’s Unmanned Combat Air System Carrier Demonstration (UCAS-D) program.
 VxWorks was chosen by Northrop Grumman as the software platform for the UCAS-D program and by GE Aviation as the foundation for the common core system, the backbone of UCAS-D computers, networks, and interfacing electronics.

 Platform consolidation has become an increasingly viable option with advancements in silicon processing power within reduced footprints and with multi-core support.
 Consolidation strategies have already been proven in systems based on ARINC 653.
 They greatly reduce size, weight, and power (SWaP), as well as provide a solid foundation for future technology refreshes.

 Commercial avionics software already must comply with RTCA DO-178C /EUROCAE ED-12C, but as military systems and unmanned systems start to share commercial airspace, the demand for certification of these platforms is also increasing.
 At the same time, widespread cybersecurity threats from a large range of actors have led to new regulations for all connected devices.
 Intelligent platforms require a robust combination of system architecture and adaptability to survive.

 In order to make future platforms more affordable, there is a common desire to move toward open architecture–based systems, which would deliver improved application interoperability and portability.
-This goal of reducing development and support costs has driven new open architecture–based standards that are now being applied to future system procurements.
+This goal of reducing development and support costs has driven new open architecture–based standards (such as FACE™) that are now being applied to future system procurements.